emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/03-actions.md

 Similarly, when we use the `Transfer` Action to send the crossword puzzle winner their prize, the amount is being subtracted from the account balance of the account where the crossword contract is deployed.

 The only interesting wrinkle (and what may *seem like* an exception) is when a subaccount is created using the `CreateAccount` Action.
-During that transaction, you may use Batch Actions to do several things like deploy a contract, transfer Axion, add a key, call a function, etc. This is common in smart contracts that use a factory pattern, and we'll get to this in future chapters of this tutorial.
+During that transaction, you may use Batch Actions to do several things like deploy a contract, transfer Fermi, add a key, call a function, etc. This is common in smart contracts that use a factory pattern, and we'll get to this in future chapters of this tutorial.
 :::

 ## Define the prize amount

 Let's make it simple and hardcode the prize amount.
-This is how much Axion will be given to the first person who solves the crossword puzzle, and will apply to all the crossword puzzles we add.
+This is how much Fermi will be given to the first person who solves the crossword puzzle, and will apply to all the crossword puzzles we add.
 We'll make this amount adjustable in future chapters.

 At the top of the `lib.rs` file we'll add this constant: